I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 Aeron Standard is probably the best craft beer bar in Morioka, with one caveat: they only serve American beers.
 As long as you go in with that expectation, you’ll be happily taken on a trip to Portland, Oregon.

-I opted for the one beer they had that could possibly considered local – a special collaboration beer that Aeron Standard had made with Culmination called “Clouds Are Genius.”
+I opted for the one beer they had that could possibly be considered local – a special collaboration beer that Aeron Standard had made with Culmination called “Clouds Are Genius.”

 Since all of the beers are imports, you might expect the prices to be outrageous.
 I wouldn’t say that the beers at Aeron Standard are cheap, but given that most craft beer in Japan is expensive, even from local breweries, I thought the prices seemed more than reasonable.